Important Facts about Disinfectants!

 Mix 15 drops of grapefruit seed extract with 2 cups of warm water (or use 1 tsp. per gallon of water).
 Pour the solution into a spray bottle.
 Double the amount of grapefruit seed extract to create a super-strength cleaner for more extreme jobs.
 Grapefruit seed extract also whitens [porcelain] sinks, tubs, and tiles.

 Super strength formula made with grapefruit seed extract and water?!
-We really don’t need you and your extra strength toxic ammonia Mr. Clean!
+With homemade kitchen disinfectants like this we really don’t need you and your extra strength toxic ammonia Mr. Clean!